Isabella Dam: Background

 The town of Isabella was founded by Steven Barton in 1893 and named in honor of Queen Isabella of Spain while her name was popular during the 1893 Columbian Exposition.
 In 1948, Congress appropriated funds to build a dam to prevent flooding of Bakersfield.
 The city had been flooded in 1867 and 1893.
-In 1950, while the dam was under construction, they experienced flooding measuring 30000 cuft of water per second.
+In 1950, while the dam was under construction, they experienced flooding measuring 30000 ft3 of water per second.
 The dam was completed in March 1953.
 The U.S. Corps of Engineers built earthen dams across two forks of the Kern River to create the Isabella reservoir, Kern County's largest body of water year round with a surface area of 11200 acre.
 During the construction of the dam and reservoir the towns of Lake Isabella and Kernville both had to be moved to higher ground.
 Most of the original town of Kernville had been razed in 1948, in preparation for the construction of the dam.

 Below Isabella Dam, the Kern River flows southwest through approximately 30 mi of a canyon, locally known as Kern Canyon, with many steep cliffs and turns along the southern edge of the Greenhorn Mountains, roughly 15 mi east of Bakersfield.
 Once it reaches Bakersfield, the river loses most of its remaining flow; much of it is diverted and channelized before reaching the city center.

 Bakersfield and about 350000 acre of farm land and oil fields in the Kern River region are protected by the project.
 As a partner to dams on the Kings, Kaweah and Tule Rivers, the Isabella dam helps curb flood losses to cropland in the Tulare Lake Basin as well.